marinakiseleva/thex_model/README.md

 # Set-Up
-Set up thex_model using Python virtualenv with the following commands (ensure that you have [HMC](https://github.com/marinakiseleva/hmc) downloaded beforehand.)
+Set up thex_model using Python virtualenv with the following commands (ensure that you have [HMC](https://github.com/marinakiseleva/hmc) downloaded into a neighboring directory called 'libraries'.)

 ```
 mkdir environments